If a Washington State doctor wants to get paid for treating you for your L&I injury, he must be a member of the L&I medical provider network.

-The network is a list of doctors and other health-care providers that L&I has approved to care for injured workers in Washington State.
-The network providers meet standards similair to those used by most other health insurance companies in our state.
+The network is a list of Washington State doctors and other Washington health-care providers that L&I has approved to care for injured workers.
+The network providers meet standards set up by L&I.

-You must use a network provider whenever you need care from any of these specialities.
+In Washington State you must find a network provider whenever you need care from any of these specialities.

-This is change.
-Change is difficult.
-Add that to the fact that most doctors don’t like the L&I paperwork and other L&I complications.
+There are not enough doctors taking L&I claims.
+Many doctors don’t like the L&I. They don’t like paperwork, IME’s and other L&I complications.
 As a result, many of them “are not accepting L&I patients”, or “don’t know what is going on.”